alish080/TryHackMe/Takeover/takeover_walkthrough.md

 1. Intsall the openvpn if not installed `sudo apt update && sudo apt install openvpn easy-rsa`

-2. once installed check with the command `openvpn --version` if installed you will see the openvpm verison installed in you machine .
+2. once installed check with the command `openvpn --version` if installed you will see the openvpm verison installed in you machine

 3. now go to the <TryHackMe Access> there scroll down there will the download option of openvpn configuration file of your profile install it now,

 4. Connect it with the configuration file which we downloaded go to the driver where the configuration is  stored  and run  `sudo openvpn your_configurationfile`

-5. Go to TryHackMe Access where you downloaded the configuration file you will see a option <notconnected> to <connected>
+5. Go to TryHackMe Access where you downloaded the configuration file you will see a option < not_connected > to <connected>

 > Now we are all set to solve the challange.